maxtoroq/AspNetLib/README.md

 ### AspNetLib.Mvc.DataAnnotations

 Implementation classes that integrate with the System.ComponentModel.DataAnnotations namespace.
-If you don't use this package annotations are completely ignored for metadata and validation.
+If you don't use this assembly annotations are completely ignored for metadata and validation.

 Depends on: